 Our activities reflect these ambitions.
 From our machanot (camps) to our Israel Tour and Shnat (gap year) programmes, Habonim Dror is proud of its heritage and hopes to continue to inspire for another 90 years and beyond.

 Habonim Dror runs annual residential summer camps for ages 9 – 16, as well as year-round regional events (yamei eizor) in cities across the UK.

 What is Machaneh?

-Alongside all of this, on Machaneh we endeavour to take our Chanichimot on an experiential educational process using innovative techniques and methods of informal education to give chanichimot (participants) their own space to learn and explore things in their own way.
-Our experiential methods of educating our youth include: group discussions and sichot (conversations), skits and role-plays, interactive and immersive activities, games and many other stimulating and thought-provoking activities which have all been carefully created by our own madrichimot in the run up to Machaneh.
+Alongside all of this, on Machaneh we take our Chanichimot (participants) through an experiential educational process using innovative techniques and methods of informal education to give chanichimot (participants) their own space to learn and explore things in their own way.
+This Habo Dror approach includes: group discussions and sichot (conversations), skits and role-playing, interactive and immersive activities, games and many other stimulating and thought-provoking activities – all carefully created by our own madrichimot in the run up to Machaneh.

 WELCOME TO MEGASITE

 Here, in the heart and soul of our summer camps, Chanichimot (participants) in Years 5-9 share the accommodation at the Habonim Dror Megasite in the Dorset.
 The site contains separate activity spaces for each shicvah (year group), a huge outdoor area for fine weather and a chadar ochel (dining hall) for meals and Habo Dror ruach (spirit).
 Sleeping accommodation is split between smaller and larger dormitories across multiple buildings.